-Nicole Gutman is a composer known for incorporating theater and interdisciplinary collaboration into her music.
-Narrative and nature are her primary inspirations.
+Nicole Gutman is known for using music and interdisciplinary collaboration to collectively send a message to an audience.
 Almost all her music tells a story or conveys a physical or emotional setting through onomatopoeia and theatrical direction executed by the musicians.

-Nicole has worked with leading ensembles including the Mivos Quartet, EnsembleNewSRQ, the JACK Quartet, SŌ Percussion, and Yarn/Wire.
-She is currently working on a commission for Nick Samuel, Anais Azul, and Jesse Colford setting T. S. Elliot’s The Love Song of Alfred J. Prufrock to music and spoken word.
+Nicole has worked with leading ensembles including the Mivos Quartet, Loadbang Ensemble, EnsembleNewSRQ, the JACK Quartet, SŌ Percussion, and Yarn/Wire.
+She is currently working on a commission for Cathartic Conundrum setting T. S. Elliot’s The Love Song of Alfred J. Prufrock to music and spoken word.

 Nicole holds a Bachelor of Music in Composition from the Oberlin Conservatory of Music, where she studied with Lewis Nielson and Josh Levine.
 Other teachers include; composition/electronic music — Aaron Helgeson, Tom Lopez, Joo Wan Park, Sam Pluta, Sky Macklay, and Craig Levesque; voice — Perri Montane, Nicole Levesque, Tracy Chebra and Danielle Sinclair; art/video — Donald Harvey, Sam Pluta, and Susan Bleignier.